 - Turn air recirculation off.

 Winter air is cold, and as it does not hold much moisture, it is dry.
 Bringing it into the car increases absorption capacity & will more quickly dry the saturated air trapped within.

 For the same reason, cracking your windows will help, because it will exchange the humid air in your car with dryer outside air, speeding up the process.

 Additionally, you will want to defrost the windows

-While the above defogging action is taking place, de-frost your windows.
+While the above defogging action is taking place, defrost your windows.
 This is an entirely separate process.
 Reminder this should NEVER include pouring or spraying hot water on your windows.
-The most common technique is to use a plastic ice scraper, & use moderate pressure to remove the frost or ice from your windows.
-This will be an easier process after your car has been running for 3-5 minutes & the inside temperature has risen slightly to melt the ice.
+The most common technique is to use a plastic ice scraper.
+Use moderate pressure to remove the frost or ice from your windows.
+This will be an easier process after your car has been running for 3 to 5 minutes and the inside temperature has risen slightly to melt the ice.